oasis-open/odata-rapid/docs/rapid-pro.md

 ## Optional Features

-Although RAPID services can be very simple, because they follow core patterns they can be extended using optional Features, as appropriate, to support more advanced scenarios such as those described in [RAPID Features](./spec/rapid-pro-features.md).
+Although RAPID services can be very simple because they follow core patterns, they can be extended using optional Features to support more advanced scenarios such as those described in [RAPID Features](./spec/rapid-pro-features.md).

 ## RAPID and OpenAPI

-OpenAPI is an extremely popular specification for documenting a REST API.
+[OpenAPI](https://www.openapis.org/) is an extremely popular specification for documenting a REST API.
 Because the RAPID profile builds upon REST, it is natural and encouraged for RAPID services to support OpenAPI.

 As the RAPID service description defines a superset of what a service might want to document through OpenAPI,